talkjs/tutorials/how-to-create-a-threaded-chat/how-to-create-a-threaded-chat.md

 ### Post the data to your server

-We'll need some of this event data to call TalkJS's [REST API](https://talkjs.com/docs/Reference/REST_API/Getting_Started/Introduction/) and create a new thread.
+To create our reply thread, we'll call TalkJS's [REST API](https://talkjs.com/docs/Reference/REST_API/Getting_Started/Introduction/).
 You'll need to call the API from a backend web server rather than in your existing frontend code to avoid exposing your secret API key, which has full admin access to your TalkJS account.

-So in this section we'll create the backend server and send it some message data.
-We’ll be using [Express](https://expressjs.com/) in this tutorial, but feel free to use your favorite web server library instead.
+In this section we'll create the backend server and send it data from the `replyInThread` event handler.

+We’ll use [Express](https://expressjs.com/) in this tutorial, but feel free to use your favorite web server library instead.
 You'll also need to set up CORS support on your server.
 In this case we'll use the [`cors`](https://expressjs.com/en/resources/middleware/cors.html) package:

 ```js
 import express from "express";